CodeWithDennis/filament-tests/README.md

 - **CanNotRenderColumnTest** - Tests that default hidden columns don't render
 - **ShowsColumnTest** - Tests that explicitly visible columns are shown
 - **HidesColumnTest** - Tests that explicitly hidden columns are hidden
+- **CanNotDisplayTrashedRecordsByDefault** - Tests that trashed records are not displayed by default if soft deletes are enabled

 ### Table Functionality Tests
 - **CanSearchColumnTest** - Tests that searchable columns work correctly